tallboy/snowgo.at/README.md

 - `npm run minify-css` minifies the compiled CSS file
 - `npm run minify-js` minifies the themes JS file
 - `npm run copy` copies dependencies from node_modules to the vendor directory

+## Deployment

+The site is deployed using Github Actions on successful pull requests to `main`.
+You should be able to see your changes right away on [https://snowgo.at](https://snowgo.at).
+If, for some reason, changes aren't reflected immediately it could be a caching issue with CloudFlare.